 Diagnosis

-To diagnose popliteal artery entrapment syndrome (PAES), the health team checks you and asks questions about your symptoms and health history.
-But because most people with PAES are young and usually in good health, diagnosing the condition can sometimes be challenging.
-There are typically no unusual findings from a physical exam.
+To diagnose popliteal artery entrapment syndrome, also called PAES, a healthcare professional examines you and asks questions about your symptoms and health history.
+Because most people with PAES are young and usually in good health, diagnosing the condition can sometimes be challenging.
+The physical exam may not find anything unusual.

-Tests are done to rule out other causes of leg pain, including muscle strains, stress fractures and peripheral artery disease, which results from clogged arteries.
+The healthcare team typically orders tests to rule out other causes of leg pain, such as muscle strains, stress fractures, chronic exertional compartment syndrome and peripheral artery disease.

-• Ankle-brachial index (ABI) measurement is usually the first test done to diagnose PAES.
+• Ankle-brachial index measurement, also called ABI, is usually the first test done to diagnose PAES.
 Blood pressure measurements are taken in the arms and legs during and after walking on a treadmill.
 The ABI is determined by dividing ankle pressure by arm pressure.
 The blood pressure in the legs should be higher than that in the arms.
 But if you have PAES, your ankle pressure drops during exercise.

 • CT angiography also shows which leg muscle is causing the artery entrapment.
-As with MRA, you may be asked to move your foot during this test.
+You may be asked to move your foot during this test.

 • Catheter-based angiography shows how blood is flowing to and from the lower leg in real time.
 It's done if the diagnosis is still unclear after other, less-invasive imaging tests.